Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Stop wasting time defending your problems and work on addressing them instead."
+> "There are no contests in the Art of Peace.
+A true warrior is invincible because he or she contests with nothing."
-> — **Celestine Chua**
+> — **Morihei Ueshiba**

 ---

-_Last updated: 11 July 2025 ⏳_
+_Last updated: 12 July 2025 ⏳_